AliZia3/Piraten-Kapern/logbook.md

 Jan 25, 2023
 -   Worked on the combo points feature and combo player strategy
+-   Finished Logger

 Jan 26, 2023
 -   Worked on and finished the combo points feature and combo player strategy
+-   Completed feature to let user decide to use tracer and which strategy to choose from command line argument